How Can L&D Contribute to Creating Highly Engaged Employees?

 Notably, Forbes reports that “Employees who feel their voice is heard are 4.6 times more likely to feel empowered to perform their best work.”

-For a deeper dive on the subject of empowered employees and how to create them using strategic learning experience design, download the latest paper from SAP Litmos: “Empowered Employees & Satisfied Stakeholders: Why Experience-driven Learning Design Matters.”
+For a deeper dive on the subject of empowered employees and how to create them using strategic learning experience design, download the latest paper from Litmos: “Empowered Employees & Satisfied Stakeholders: Why Experience-driven Learning Design Matters.”

 The paper explores how strategic Learning Experience Design (LXD) can be the key to better learning experiences and outcomes.
 It offers practical guidance and a set of “pro tips” for creating training that you can design and deliver with confidence – and that employees and stakeholders will truly value.